← Home

 Predictability is a feature, not a bug.
 The same card looks the same every time.
 The same word sounds the same every time.
 For neurodivergent children especially, this matters more than novelty.

-Made in Sweden, with care.
+Made in Sweden.

 Try free, no sign-up needed →